anlai/anlai.github.com/_posts/2020-10-14-nextcloud-azure-part-1.md

 ## Nextcloud

 Nextcloud itself is kind of neat, it's got tons of features (most of which I probably won't even use).
-If you don't know what it is, I'm a little shocked that you got this far.
-You should read up about it on their website [https://nextcloud.com](https://nextcloud.com).
+If you don't know what it is here is their website [https://nextcloud.com](https://nextcloud.com), but you are probably reading this because you know.

 Ordinarily you need to have 3 things to run Nextcloud: web server, database, and storage.
 You also have 3 options when running Nextcloud: SQLite, MySQL/MariaDB, and PostgreSQL.
 Because I'm trying to run it on fully managed services and I have an affinity for Azure, I ended up with the above services.